Monday, December 31, 2018

 Since summer 2023, I have been pursuing a master's degree in theology from Sacred Heart Seminary and School of Theology in Franklin, Wisconsin.
 You can read my admissions essay here.

 Back in December 2021, I rediscovered my Roman Catholic faith after nearly 20 years wandering in the dark wilderness.
 An epic blog post about my journey is pending.
-In the meantime, you can learn why I'm Catholic, check out prayers that I've composed, and read about my testimony to the power of the confessional and battling demonic harassment.
-I have the honor and privilege of teaching Sunday catechism to students at my parish (church), currently high school -aged students.
-I am also active in the men's group.
+In the meantime, you can learn why I'm Catholic; check out prayers that I've composed; read about my testimony to the power of the confessional and battling demonic harassment; and discover the joy of confession based on a talk I gave during a retreat for high school catechism students at my parish back home in Wisconsin, where I was also active in the men's group.
 I love Jesus Christ and the richness of my Catholic faith.

-I love my beautiful girlfriend, Katie, who has been a wonderful source of love, inspiration, joy, hope, and faith for me.
+I love my beautiful fiancée, Katie, who has been a wonderful source of love, inspiration, joy, hope, and faith for me.

 Aaron Robertson

-When I find a little spare time, I enjoy reading, writing and blogging, collecting sports cards (mostly baseball and basketball) and coins, car shows, cookouts, the Milwaukee-area festival scene, the Wisconsin State Fair, Milwaukee Brewers games, dining out, movies, music and live concerts, making others laugh with my humor, and learning something new - be it in the form of conversation with others, documentaries, museums, travel, or getting lost in Wikipedia articles for an hour or two at a time.
+When I find a little spare time, I enjoy reading, writing and blogging, collecting sports cards (mostly baseball and basketball) and coins, car shows, cookouts, festivals, Milwaukee Brewers games, dining out, movies, music and live concerts, making others laugh with my humor, and learning something new - be it in the form of conversation with others, documentaries, museums, travel, or getting lost in Wikipedia articles for an hour or two at a time.

 Drinking coffee throughout the day is a must for me, and I've had teachers and students tell me that they've never seen me without a cup in my hand.
 My mom compares my need for a cup of coffee in my hand all the time to Linus' security blanket.